lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Maximum Thread Bandwidth**: The maximum bandwidth that new download threads will be allowed to use, in kibibytes per second (KiB/s).

+**Log Levels**: Enables different levels of logging to allow for easier debugging.

 **Download Filename Templates**: The templates used to generate the default file names when downloading.

+**Restore Defaults**: Restores the default value for all settings, including the remembered settings for each individual page.
+An application restart is required to apply the changes.

+**Save**: Saves the current changes in the settings window and closes the window.

+**Cancel**: Discards the current changes in the settings window and closes the window.

 ## Troubleshooting